 If you have a barbed hook you can remove the barb by squeezing it flat with pliers or your forceps.

-With a free account you can make suggestions, save favorites, stay up-to-date on the latest knowledge and discover new fly fishing adventures.
+With an account you make suggestions, keep track of the rods you own, save favorites, stay up-to-date on the latest knowledge and much more.

 FlyFish Circle is run by fly fishing enthusiasts and is completely free!